Linda Woolverton: Other works

 Woolverton wrote the book of the Broadway musical Lestat, an adaptation of The Vampire Chronicles by Anne Rice, which pre-debuted in 2005 in San Francisco to become the highest-earning pre-Broadway play in the city's history.
 The musical opened on Broadway in 2006.
 She co-wrote the narration script of the National Geographic theatrical documentary film Arctic Tale, released in 2007.
 In 2014, she announced that she was pitching a pilot for a television series.

 It was later announced that Lifetime had decided to adapt the novel The Clan of the Cave Bear with Woolverton as executive-producer of the series and writer of the pilot episode.
-The adaptation eventually was released as a television film.
+However, Lifetime decided to pass on the series when the network and the producers of Fox 21 could not agreed on an episode count.